-Specific services may include:
+Specific services may include the following:

-- Identification of communicative or oropharyngeal disorders; - Prevention of communicative or oropharyngeal disorders; - Development of eating or swallowing plans and monitoring their effectiveness; - Use of specifically designed equipment, tools, and exercises to enhance function;

-- Design, fabrication, or modification of assistive technology or adaptive devices; - Provision of assistive technology services; - Adaptation of the recipient's environment to meet his/her needs; - Training regarding speech language therapy activities; and - Consulting or collaborating with other service providers or family members as specified in the POC.
+- 1. Identification of communicative or oropharyngeal disorders; - 2.
+Prevention of communicative or oropharyngeal disorders; - 3.
+Development of eating or swallowing plans and monitoring their effectiveness; - 4.
+Use of specifically designed equipment, tools, and exercises to enhance function; - 5.
+Design, fabrication, or modification of assistive technology or adaptive devices; - 6.
+Provision of assistive technology services; - 7.
+Adaptation of the beneficiary's environment to meet their needs; - 8.
+Training regarding speech language therapy activities; and - 9.
+Consulting or collaborating with other service providers or family members as specified in the POC.